-The Office of the Children’s Ombudsman (OCO) has statutory authority to investigate complaints involving children who are alleged to have been abused or neglected, are receiving child protective services, are in foster care, or are placed for adoption.
+The Office of the Children’s Ombudsman (OCO) can receive and investigate complaints involving children who are alleged to have been abused or neglected, are receiving child protective services, are in foster care, or are placed for adoption.

 Review actions, policies, and procedures of child-serving agencies relating to child protective services and foster care and make recommendations for improvement